 It’s been challenging for countries trying to recover from the pandemic.
 Virus variants continue to spread, and while vaccines are being steadily distributed in larger nations, some countries have limited or no access to vaccines.

 COVID-19 outbreaks and extreme weather continue to disrupt car supply and prevent automakers from delivering vehicles.
-2021 has seen a flurry of natural disasters which have devasted towns.

 The impact of natural disasters and extreme weather